- Home

 - Plumbing contractors

-Copper recycling reduces mining environmental impact and preserves natural copper resources.
+Copper recycling reduces mining's environmental impact and preserves natural copper resources.

-The difference between selling insulated copper wire and stripped bare bright copper can be 75 to 110 percent more value.
-At current market rates, that's the difference between $1.80 to $2.50 per pound versus $3.30 to $4.48 per pound.
+The difference between selling insulated copper wire and stripped bare bright copper can easily exceed 100 percent more value.
+August 2026 public yard quotes ranged from $1.17 to $3.86 per pound for insulated grades and $4.72 to $5.65 per pound for bare bright copper.
 The right tools make this processing practical and profitable.

 Wire Stripping Tools